apache/daffodil-site/site/_pandoc/README.md

 It:

-1. Recursively scans the site for Markdown files with `pdf: true`.
+1. Scans the site for Markdown files with `pdf: true`.
-2. Runs `unwrap-pandoc.awk` to clean up `<!-- PANDOC:START -->` / `<!-- PANDOC:END -->` wrappers.
-3. Invokes Pandoc with the configured LaTeX template to produce a PDF.
+2. Invokes Pandoc with the configured LaTeX template to produce a PDF.

 The resulting PDFs go into:

 ```
-_pandoc/output/
+site/pdf
 ```

-keeping them separate from the Jekyll site itself.

 ---

-## 🧮 Example Commands
+## Example Commands

 From inside the `_pandoc/` directory: